Nightly rosaries prayed for late Monsignor Quitugua; parish to offer parking lot rosary

 San Juan Bautista parish will hold a rosary on Sunday.

-Father Antonino Caminiti, pastor of San Juan Bautista also announced that rosary for the monsignor will be prayed at 8:15 a.m. this Sunday, Sept.
-20 at the church parking lot followed by 9 a.m.
+Father Antonino Caminiti, pastor of San Juan Bautista, also announced that rosary for the monsignor will be prayed at 8:15 a.m.
+Sunday, Sept.
+20, at the church parking lot, followed by 9 a.m.
 Mass.